-The Library is honored to safeguard a fair copy (clean, full-text version without corrections or alterations) of the Declaration of Independence in Thomas Jefferson's hand.
+The New York Public Library is honored to safeguard a fair copy (clean, full-text version without corrections or alterations) of the Declaration of Independence in Thomas Jefferson's hand.

 On June 11, 1776, as the forces pushing the American Colonies toward independence from Great Britain gathered strength, the Second Continental Congress, meeting in Philadelphia, appointed a committee to draft a Declaration of Independence.
 Within the Committee of Five, Thomas Jefferson quickly assumed the role of primary author; the other four — John Adams, Benjamin Franklin, Roger Sherman, and Robert R. Livingston — made only minor, verbal suggestions.
 The finished draft was submitted to Congress on June 28, but before the text was ratified on July 4 a number of deletions, additions, and changes were made.
 Most notable was the removal of Jefferson's lengthy condemnation of the slave trade, an excision intended primarily to appease the delegates from Georgia and South Carolina.